HOME ABOUT GLOBAL NETWORK PLATFORM SOLUTIONS RESOURCES NEWS JOIN US

 June 2024 – P.R.E.P.

-The Pathogen Ramanomics Engine Project (P.R.E.P.) was launched by QIBEBT, CAS, the Chinese Center for Disease Control and Prevention (China CDC), and the Institute of Microbiology, Chinese Academy of Sciences (IMCAS), establishing single-cell precision for pathogen identification, tracing, and drug testing.
+The Pathogen Ramanomics Engine Project (P.R.E.P.) was launched by the Qingdao Institute of Bioenergy and Bioprocess Technology of the Chinese Academy of Sciences (QIBEBT, CAS), the Chinese Center for Disease Control and Prevention (China CDC), and the Institute of Microbiology, Chinese Academy of Sciences (IMCAS), establishing single-cell precision for pathogen identification, tracing, and drug testing.

 about-1